shader-slang/slang-binaries/lua-modules/README.md

 # slang-util module

-Useful functionality used for premake.
+A collection of useful functionality for making premake scripts.

-In particular it provides functionality to identify and name a target via the
+In particular it provides functionality to identify and name a target via

 ```lua
 slangUtil = require("slang-util")